P-p-H-d/c-stl-comparison/README.md

 GLIB           | 2.74
 STB_DS         | 904aa67e1e2d1dec92959df63e700b166d5c1022
 KLIB           | 97a0fcb790b43b9e5da8994f4671021fec036f19

+CI uses more up-to-date versions of theses libraries for the performance comparisons (See this section for details).

 More specialized C libraries which provides only one kind of container are not included in this chapter. sglib is not included due to being abandoned.